racoelhosilva/racoelhosilva/README.md

 <h3>Hi there! 👋</h3>

-I'm **Rodrigo**, a computer science graduate from Portugal 🇵🇹, studying in Lausanne 🇨🇭.
+I'm **Rodrigo**, a computer science graduate from Portugal 🇵🇹, currently based in Lausanne 🇨🇭.

 I am currently a researcher at [@INESC-ID](https://www.inesc-id.pt), where I help develop the analysis engine for the [Glitch](https://github.com/sr-lab/glitch) tool and define queries using Rego.
 I am also pursuing a master's in Computer Science at [@EPFL](https://www.epfl.ch/education/master/programs/computer-science), after completing my bachelor's at FEUP.